Hello Amelie-Marie and welcome to our “Expat in Japan Interview” series! Can you please introduce yourself?

 What about the food?
 Do you like it?
 What are your favorite Japanese dishes?
 What do you think about food tours in Japan?

-During my first trip to Japan, I didn’t really grab the opportunity to try the food – not even sushi!
+During my first trip to Japan, I didn’t really take the opportunity to try the food – not even sushi!
 I couldn’t speak Japanese and was very afraid to try dishes I didn’t have explanations about.
-We ended eating at family restaurant or conbini food.
-That was one of my biggest regret!
+We ended up eating at family restaurants or conbini food.
+That was one of my biggest regrets!

 One place you would recommend to people coming to Japan for vacation and why?

 That’s a tough one!
-I’ll say… Tokyo in general!
-I can’t help it, I love my city.
-But there’s the Tokyo of the guidebooks and then, the “real” Tokyo, the local districts and less known stations and towns.
+I’ll say… Tokyo, in general!
+I can’t help it!
+I love my city.
+But there’s the Tokyo of the guidebooks and then, the “real” Tokyo, the local districts, and lesser-known stations and towns.
 Tourists shouldn’t be afraid to get lost outside of the famous sightseeing spots.
 That’s the best to get a feel for the local daily life.
-Finally, I think there’s really one place I love and I can recommend particularly, it’s the small town of Kawagoe in Saitama.
-It’s a 50 min ride from Shinjuku station and that town has kept an old merchant district that is very popular.
+Finally, I think there’s really one place I love, and I can recommend particularly, it’s the small town of Kawagoe in Saitama.
+It’s a 50-minute ride from Shinjuku station, and that town has kept an old merchant district that is very popular.

 For you, what is the best season to come to Japan and why?

 Autumn!
-I know the Japanese cherry blossoms are said to be incredible, but the autumn leaves season – called momiji, is absolutely breathtaking in some areas!
-Plus, the weather is usually nice – warm, sunny but not too much.
+I know the Japanese cherry blossoms are said to be incredible, but the autumn leaves season – called Momiji, is absolutely breathtaking in some areas!
+Plus, the weather is usually nice – warm and sunny but not too much.

-During my first trip, I got bad sunburns on my hands and I stopped by a pharmacy to get some kind of cream.
-I spend almost 15 minutes trying to explain what I needed with hand gestures and finally, she got what I had (or so I thought) and burst in laughter.
-She sold me some kind of weird cream and it actually made my skin worse.
-It was some kind of peeler product! ?
+During my first trip, I got bad sunburns on my hands, and I stopped by a pharmacy to get some kind of cream.
+I spent almost 15 minutes trying to explain what I needed with hand gestures, and finally, she got what I had (or so I thought) and burst into laughter.
+She sold me some kind of weird cream, and it actually made my skin worse.
+It was some kind of peeler product!

 Finally, do you have a personal message to add?

-As an expat living in Japan, I know now that the best way to discover the culture and to have great encounters is to take the time to explore less touristic spots, to try local restaurants, and activities.
+As an expat living in Japan, I know now that the best way to discover the culture and have great encounters is to take the time to explore less touristy spots, try local restaurants, and do local activities.

 If you’d like to follow her daily life in Japan, please be sure to follow her on: